 BayRail Alliance supports the Dumbarton Rail project.
 It will speed travel from the east bay to the peninsula, and reduce the delays and conflicts that ACE and Amtrak trains currently experience with freight traffic.
 During rush hour, automobile traffic approaching the parallel Dumbarton automobile bridge is heavily congested, slowing the Dumbarton Express bus and making the bus a less attractive public transit option during peak commute times.

 The rail bridge, located just south of where Highway 84 crosses the Bay, was in use until the 1980’s.
-When riding Caltrain, you can see the north- and south-bound wyes from the Dumbarton line connecting to the Caltrain tracks south of the Redwood City Caltrain station, just south of Woodside Road.
-You can also see the remains of the Dumbarton rail trestle to the south while crossing the Dumbarton auto bridge.
+Riders on Caltrain can see the north and south legs of the wye connecting the Caltrain main line with the Dumbarton line south of the Redwood City Caltrain station.
+The remains of the Dumbarton rail trestle to the south is also visible to commuters crossing the Dumbarton highway bridge.

 The project involves repairing and upgrading damaged rail bridges and tracks spanning the bay between Redwood City and Newark; improving existing tracks and signal controls; constructing three new passenger rail stations in Menlo Park/East Palo Alto, Newark, Union City, and a new layover facility in the East Bay; and upgrading the Fremont Centerville station.

 Total corridor length is 20.5 miles, much of which has been in active use for a century.
 Only a relatively short 5-mile segment has been out of service since the mid-1980s.
 The Dumbarton rail bridge itself is 310 feet long and the Newark Slough bridge is 188 feet long.